7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 `Injector`'s `produce` method is the default interpreter. `Injector` contains no logic of its own beyond interpreting instructions, its output is fully determined by the plan.
 This makes @ref[debugging](debugging.md#debugging) quite easy.

-Given that plans are data, it's possible to @ref[verify them at compile-time](other-features.md#compile-time-checks) or [splice equivalent Scala code](other-features.md#compile-time-instantiation) to do the instantiation before ever running the application.
+Given that plans are data, it's possible to @ref[verify them at compile-time](other-features.md#compile-time-checks) or @ref[splice equivalent Scala code](other-features.md#compile-time-instantiation) to do the instantiation before ever running the application.
 When used in that way, `distage` is a great alternative to compile-time frameworks such as `MacWire` all the while keeping the flexibility to interpret at runtime when needed.
 This flexibility in interpretation allows adding features, such as @ref[Plugins](other-features.md#plugins) and